collinsuen/Local-Whisper-STT-Windows11-ZH/README.md

 The model will be downloaded automatically when the server starts for the first time.

 Requirement:
+Requirement:
-Your NVIDIA GPU (e.g. 4060 or above) must have sufficient memory to run the Medium model.
+Your NVIDIA GPU must have sufficient memory to run the Medium model.

 Note:
 The model is downloaded on first run and requires an internet connection once.